DirectX: Development history

 The DirectX team faced the challenging task of testing each DirectX release against an array of computer hardware and software.
 A variety of different graphics cards, audio cards, motherboards, CPUs, input devices, games, and other multimedia applications were tested with each beta and final release.
 The DirectX team also built and distributed tests that allowed the hardware industry to confirm that new hardware designs and driver releases would be compatible with DirectX.

-Prior to DirectX Microsoft had added OpenGL to its Windows NT platform.
+Prior to the addition of Direct3D to DirectX, Microsoft had added OpenGL to its Windows NT platform.
 OpenGL had been designed as a cross-platform, window system independent software interface to graphics hardware by Silicon Graphics, Inc. to bring 3D graphics programming into the mainstream of application programming.
 It could also be used for 2D graphics and imaging, and was controlled by the Architectural Review Board (ARB), which included Microsoft.
 Direct3D was intended to be a Microsoft controlled alternative to OpenGL, focused initially on game use.
 As 3D gaming grew, game developers discovered that OpenGL could also be used effectively for game development.
 At that point, a "battle" began between supporters of the cross-platform OpenGL and the Windows-only Direct3D.
 Incidentally, OpenGL was supported at Microsoft by the DirectX team.
 If a developer chose to use the OpenGL 3D graphics API in computer games, the other APIs of DirectX besides Direct3D were often combined with OpenGL, since OpenGL does not include all of DirectX's functionality, such as sound or joystick support.

-In a console-specific version, DirectX was used as a basis for Microsoft's Xbox, Xbox 360 and Xbox One console API.
-The API was developed jointly between Microsoft and Nvidia, which developed the custom graphics hardware used by the original Xbox.
-The Xbox API was similar to DirectX version 8.1, but is non-updateable like other console technologies.
+In a console-specific variant, Direct3D was used as a basis for Microsoft's Xbox, Xbox 360 and Xbox One console API.
+The implementation was developed jointly between Microsoft and Nvidia, which developed the custom graphics hardware used by the original Xbox.
+The Xbox API was similar to Direct3D 8.1, but is non-updateable like other console technologies.
 The Xbox was code named DirectXbox, but this was shortened to Xbox for its commercial name.

-In 2002, Microsoft released DirectX 9 with support for the use of much longer shader programs than before with pixel and vertex shader version 2.0.
+In 2002, with the release of DirectX 9, Direct3D received support for the use of much longer shader programs than before with pixel and vertex shader version 2.0.
 Microsoft has continued to update the DirectX suite since then, introducing Shader Model 3.0 in DirectX 9.0c, released in August 2004.

 As of April 2005, DirectShow was removed from DirectX and moved to the Microsoft Platform SDK instead.

 DirectX has been confirmed to be present in Microsoft's Windows Phone 8.

 Real-time raytracing was announced as DXR in 2018.
 Support for compiling HLSL to SPIR-V was also added in the DirectX Shader Compiler the same year.